googleapis/google-cloud-cpp/google/cloud/securitycentermanagement/README.md

 # Security Center Management API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Security Center Management API][cloud-service-docs], a service to \<UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for the [Security Center Management API][cloud-service-docs], a service to manage Security Command Center (SCC).

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).